Top Tips When Sleeping in the Car: Road Trip DOs and DON’Ts

 - DON’T sleep in residential streets if you can help it.
 Sleeping outside someone’s house, especially in a car is a little weird

-- DON’T ignore local laws, in some places you are not allowed to sleep in your car and so you should abide by that or you could be caught and have to pay a hefty fine
+- DON’T ignore local laws, in some places you are not allowed to sleep in your car and so you should abide by that or you could be caught and have to pay a hefty fine. **BTW, this includes the Netherlands, where you can’t sleep in one at all!

 - DON’T park right next to the motorway or similar.
 I once slept on what I thought was a quiet lay-by at 3 in the morning.
 By 6am we came to realise that it was a busy road and it was so noisy that it was impossible to sleep which ruined our whole day because we were exhausted